krzychu/lte/README.md

 Simulator works in two stages: simulation and plotting.
 Simulation is computationaly expensive so its results are saved to the database, for later processing and plotting.

+### Data Flow
+Settings of each simulation are stored in `lte.infrastructure.Simulation` object.
+Simulation can be executed many times, each time producing a `lte.infrastructure.Execution` object holding experiment results.
+Both sorts of objects are saved to the database, to be later read by plotting tools.

 ### Main Loop
 Main loop of the simulation can be found in `lib/lte/infrastructure.py`:
 ```python